ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: vertical_offset

     Specifies the location of the center of the range.
 The value is with respect to ground and is in volts.
-For example, to acquire a sine wave that spans between 0.0 and 10.0 V, set this attribute to 5.0 V.
+For example, to acquire a sine wave that spans between 0.0 and 10.0 V, set this property to 5.0 V.

-    .. note:: This attribute is not supported by all digitizers.Refer to the NI High-Speed Digitizers Help for a list of vertical offsets supported for each device.
+    .. note:: This property is not supported by all digitizers.Refer to the NI High-Speed Digitizers Help for a list of vertical offsets supported for each device.

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the